Establishment and Review of Organized Research Units

 - disseminate research results through conferences, meetings and other activities;

 - strengthen graduate and undergraduate education by providing students with training opportunities and access to facilities;

 - seeking extramural research funds; and

 - carry out university and public service programs related to the ORU's research expertise.

 The designation of an ORU under the aegis of the university will refer only to an organization devoted to a non-profit activity engaging faculty and colleagues in scholarly work related to the mission of the university.

 In all cases, an ORU is subject to all policies and procedures of the university and the Board of Regents of The University of Texas System and may be subject to reporting and auditing requirements.

 Faculty with an appointment in an ORU will have an academic appointment in one or more of the schools.

 Institute: A major unit that coordinates and promotes faculty and student research on a continuing basis over an area so wide that it extends across school or campus boundaries.
 The unit enhances and supports broad-based research efforts.
 The unit may also engage in public service activities stemming from its research program, within the limits of its stated objectives.
 At the university this term is reserved for major organizations such as The Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases or The Institute for Health Policy.
 Either the President or his/her designee will have responsibility for institutional oversight of an institute.

-- University Center: A unit that furthers research in a designated field or a unit engaged primarily in providing research facilitated for other units and departments.
+University Center: A unit that furthers research in a designated field or a unit engaged primarily in providing research facilities for other units and departments.
 Centers with anticipated annual budgets of at least $3,000,000, representing the sum of research grants and contracts managed through the Center's operations as well as institutional and other funding, are in this category.
 The Center involves more than one school or unit of the university or multiple departments or operating units of a single school.
 A center in which substantially all participating faculty members are from the same academic department is a department or school center rather than an ORU.
 The President or designee will have responsibility for institutional oversight of a University Center.